 Montevallo’s Hometown Halloween set for Oct.
 31

-MONTEVALLO – Montevallo will hold its annual Hometown Halloween again this year on Main Street on Oct.
+MONTEVALLO – Montevallo will hold its annual Hometown Halloween again this year downtown on Monday, Oct.
 31.

-“The kids love it,” said Steve Gilbert, director of the Montevallo Chamber of Commerce.
+“The kids love it,” Adele Nelson, director of the Montevallo Chamber of Commerce said.
 “I have parents all the time calling me to find out what time it’s going to be.”

-Gilbert said he expects a great crowd to show up and line Main Street from Jack’s to City Hall.
+Nelson said she expects a great crowd to show up and line Main Street from City Hall to Jack’s.
 The half-mile stretch has plenty to offer the public during their Halloween festivities.

 “Some people make an afternoon of it.
-They’ll stop into a restaurant, go trick-or-treat and shop while they’re at it,” said Gilbert.
+They’ll stop into a restaurant, go trick-or-treat and shop while they’re at it,” Nelson said.
 “It’s a chance for business owners to interact with the community.”

 The Chamber’s goal is for people to know more about the businesses available to them in Montevallo, and for business owners to better understand the community.

-“It’s mostly about the trick-or-treating,” said Gilbert.
-He said some business owners really get into the spirit of Halloween and dress up to give out candy in front of their stores.
+“It’s mostly about trick-or-treating,” said Nelson.
+She said some business owners get into the spirit of Halloween and dress up to give out candy in front of their stores.

 Hometown Halloween is free and open to the public.
 The trick-or-treating begins at 3:30 p.m. and lasts until 5 p.m.

-For more information about the Montevallo Chamber of Commerce, visit Montevallocc.com.
+For more information about the Montevallo Chamber of Commerce, visit its Facebook page.